Types of Degrees Biblical Studies Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Bible appeals to people across the globe.
-About 2.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Bible.
+About 2.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea